wuhaoyujerry/Around-web/README.md

 # Around-web

-This is the frontend implementation of the project Around.
+This repo is the frontend implementation of the project Around.
 You can view the backend implemented at [here](https://github.com/wuhaoyujerry/Around).

 ## Project Detail
 Around is a geo-index based social network web application.